chaizhicup/schedulerIAP/README.md

       Choose the win32 build.
       Install PostgreSQL and put its /bin directory on your path.

-Configure Using Gemfile
-gem 'pg'

 ### Database initialization

-This is sometimes different depending on the environment, but for the most part its just as follows
+Once you have installed postgres and created your database, run the following commands to initialize the app's database:

+	rake db:migrate
     rake db:seed
-    rake db:migrate

 ### Admin creation
 This must be done on a new deployment before attempting to log in for the first time so this is an account to log in with.
 After ensuring the database is up and running, open the rails console by typing `rails c` and enter the following: